MicroTCA-Tech-Lab/meta-techlab-bsp/README.md

 ### Device tree from block diagram

-An xsct script from [`meta-xilinx-tools`](https://github.com/Xilinx/meta-xilinx-tools) layer generates device tree entries for all components connected to the Zynq IP block in the Block Diagram.
-In DAMC-FMC2ZUP/-FMC1Z7IO BSP those are the IPs contained in the `system_bsp_fmc2zup`/`_fmc1z7io` block design.
+An xsct script from [`meta-xilinx-tools`](https://github.com/Xilinx/meta-xilinx-tools) generates device tree entries for all components connected to the Zynq IP block in the Block Diagram.
+In an application layer (e.g. `meta-techlab-demo`) that provides an `.xsa` file via `external-hdf.bbappend` those are the IPs contained in the `system_bsp_...` block design.

 Additionally, to provide device tree entries also from the `system_app` block design, there is a recipe in the `meta-techlab-utils` layer,